Spacemance · direct from the author, Sera Voss

 Inside Both Their Heads

-Alternating dual POV.
-Because one side of an enemies to lovers story is never enough.
-This is one of those sci fi romance dual POV books where both perspectives are essential
+Alternating dual POV, because one side of an enemies to lovers story is never enough.
+Both perspectives are essential to what makes this book work

 Half the tension.